jdegand/crud-app-local-store/README.md

 - Thomas' solution doesn't have tests and other solutions don't either.
 - Once again, I think ngrx has had a lot of changes that are not really reflected in the documentation out there.
 - Can't really show individual loading when the todos are being fetched -> you can show loading when deleting and updating actions are performed.
-- Instead of disabling buttons `[disabled]='vm.callState === 'Updating' '`, just removed the todo and the buttons from the html by conditional rendering them.
+- Instead of disabling buttons ie `[disabled]="vm.callState === 'Updating' "`, I initially just removed the todo title and the buttons from the html by conditional rendering them.
 - Both stores have callState properties -> can show spinner when loading the todos and then show status of update / delete actions in the TodoItemComponent
 - Where you put `fixture.detectChanges` matters and moving the call to it could make a failing test pass.
-- The previous todoItem html made testing more difficult.
-I changed the html and it ended up more like the original directions requirements.
+- The commented-out html in `todo-item.component.html` is harder to test, so I changed the html, and it ended up more like the original directions' requirements.
 - Most likely, you will have to activate slow mode in devtools to actually see the buttons disable.
 - The todo title disappears when updating / deleting.
 It would be preferrable to have it stay until either action completes.
-- I pretty much got the application tested.
-Some tests are definitely not ideal but I am working off limited documentation and few practical examples I can follow.
+- The application is fully tested.
+Some tests are definitely not ideal, but I am working off limited documentation and few practical examples I can follow.
 - The TodoItemStore.vm$ observable is readonly so it is saved to a different variable in the todo-item component so you can override it in the todo item test.

 ## Need to change angular.json to suppress a commonjs warning caused by a dependency in the @ngneat/falso package